ghiscoding/Angular-Slickgrid/README.md

 <a href='https://ko-fi.com/ghiscoding' target='_blank'><img height='32' style='border:0px;height:32px;' src='https://az743702.vo.msecnd.net/cdn/kofi3.png?v=0' border='0' alt='Buy Me a Coffee at ko-fi.com' />

 ### Contributions
-If you wish to contribute then make sure to follow the steps shown in the [CONTRIBUTING](https://github.com/ghiscoding/Angular-Slickgrid/blob/master/CONTRIBUTING.md) guide.
+If you wish to contribute, please make sure to follow the steps shown in the [CONTRIBUTING](https://github.com/ghiscoding/Angular-Slickgrid/blob/master/CONTRIBUTING.md) guide.

 ## Latest News & Releases
 Check out the [Releases](https://github.com/ghiscoding/Angular-Slickgrid/releases) section for all latest News & Releases.

 ## Angular Compatibility

-> **Note** please be aware that only the latest version of Angular-Slickgrid is supported and will receive bug fixes.
-The reason older versions are not supported is simply because it's already a lot of work to maintain for a single developer.
+> **Note** please be aware that only the latest major version of Angular-Slickgrid is supported and will receive bug fixes.
+It's already a lot of work for a single developer like me to support.

 | Angular-Slickgrid | Angular version | Migration Guide | Notes |
 |-------------------|-----------------|-----------------|-------|